TedLeRoy/ubuntu-motd-login-warning/README.md

 # ubuntu-motd-login-warning
-A bash script display a Message of the Day (motd) warning when a user successfully connects over Secure Shell (SSH).
+A shell script to display a Message of the Day (motd) warning when a user successfully connects over Secure Shell (SSH).

 ## Background